 Premium travel credit cards come with hundreds of dollars in statement credits annually to help you offset travel costs like baggage fees, seat selection, pet fees, etc. Because nobody’s really traveling at the moment, card issuers have expanded the ways you can use these credits to benefit those who prefer to stay at home.
 Here are a few of our favorites:

-- Chase Sapphire Reserve – $300 travel credit will be triggered at gas stations and grocery stores through June 30, 2021
+- Chase Sapphire Reserve – $300 travel credit will be triggered at gas stations and grocery stores through the end of 2021

 - The Platinum Card from American Express – Multiple bonus credits for 2020, like an up to $100 Dell credit for U.S. purchases when you use your enrolled Amex Platinum card to spend a minimum of $100 in one or more transactions by 1/31/2021, up to $20 per month in cell phone service rebates purchased directly from U.S. service providers, up to $20 per month in streaming service rebates purchased directly from U.S. service providers, up to $200 annual airline credit, etc. (Terms Apply).
 Who knows what credits will pop up for 2021?